Calamytryx/tui-calamytryx-edit/readme.md

 ## Branding creation

-Want to see how Tūī’s visual identity came together?
+Want to see how Tūī's visual identity came together?

-This short session captures part of the process behind designing the app’s header.
+This short session captures part of the process behind designing the app's header.
 Exploring sketches, composition, and refinement as the direction takes shape.

 https://www.youtube.com/watch?v=We8xXVLiVI4